benoitpas/advent-of-code-2021/README.md

 I have been tripped by another interesting characterics of python mutable collections.

 Also got tripped again at runtime after forgeting ``()`` after ``copy`` !

+# Day 12
+Another nice recursive algorithm !
+It is always very satisfying to solve what looks like a complex problem with a short implementation.

+A good way to properly understand when collections can be safely mutated.
+Actually, I'm embracing more and more immutability in python.
+For example in how I populate the dictionary with the paths.
+Clearly the pendulum is coming back !

+I don't think that's going to last, it is probably ok in a small example but it does feel like playing with fire in a larger program where that can introduce insidious bugs.